An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: To Do List

 \section{To Do List}

 The library is still under active development.
 Along with continuous bug fixing there is an intention to extend both functionality and usability.
-Here are several nearest tasks planned so far: \begin{itemize} \item Addition of a method which will apply a M\"obius transformation of the entire figure. \item Provide drawing facilities for cycles in three dimensions. \item Creation of Graphical User Interface which will open the library to users without programming skills. \end{itemize} Being an open-source project the library is open for contributions and suggestions of other developers and users.
+Here are several nearest tasks planned so far: \begin{itemize} \item Expand class {\Tt{}\Rm{}{\bf{}subfigure}\nwendquote} in way suitable for encoding loxodromes and other objects of an extended M\"obius--Lie geometry~\cites{KisilReid18a,Kisil15a}. \item Add non-point transformations, extending the package to Lie sphere geometry. \item Add a method which will apply a FLT to the entire figure. \item Provide an effective parametrisation of solutions of a single quadratics condition. \item Expand drawing facilities in three dimensions to hyperboloids and paraboloids. \item Create Graphical User Interface which will open the library to users without programming skills. \item Investigate cloud computing options which can free a user from the burden of installation. \end{itemize} Being an open-source project the library is open for contributions and suggestions of other developers and users.